ybgskr12/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Why can't a bicycle stand on its own?
+It's two-tired.